-In addition to current shelters and other drop off and pick up locations, there are resources in the FY 2016 budget for a downtown service center.
+In addition to current shelters and other drop off and pick up locations, DHS continues its search for a downtown service center.
 ICH staff and member agencies are working with private sector partners to identify a location for this service center.
-If the service center opens during the 2015-2016 hypothermia season, there will be adjustments made to the transportation schedule to include the downtown service center.
-If these changes occur, all appropriate parties will be notified and the new schedule will be advertised with all shelters and service providers.
+If the service center opens during the FY2017 hypothermia season, there will be adjustments made to the transportation schedule to include the downtown service center.
+If these changes occur, as mentioned above, all appropriate parties will be notified and the new schedule will be advertised with all shelters and service providers.